mikakorkiakoski/TheAmazingPortfolio/README.md

 ![js2](reviewImages/js2.2.png)

 ### 3/5 Use of arrays, objects, and functions.
-In the function opentab, tablinks and tabcontents are arrays of elements selected by their class names.
+In the function opentab, tablinks and tabcontents are arrays.

 ![js3](reviewImages/js3.png)